aaronpearce/DevSwitch/README.md

 Getting involved
 ----------------

-We encourage you to participate in this open source project.
-We love Pull Requests, Bug Reports, ideas, (security) code reviews or any kind of positive contribution.
+Please feel free to participate in this open source project.
+I'd love to see Pull Requests, Bug Reports, ideas and any other positive contributions from the community!

 Building the code
 -----------------